PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

   ② Apply the server key value copied to notepad.

-  ③ Change to your passwordless X1280 domain.
+  ③ Change to your-passwordless-X1280-domain.

 ## Apply the members site changes
-  If you modified the service information on the Members site, download new setting.ap file and upload it here.
+  If you modified the service information on the Members site, the authentication server may not function properly.

+  In this case, download new setting.ap file from the Members site and upload it here.

   ![image](https://github.com/user-attachments/assets/afbc92e8-0155-41c1-9e9d-d70b1df1fdc7)